lex-hue/Stock-Predictor-V4/README.md

 Option 1:
 1. Visit [Yahoo Finance](https://finance.yahoo.com/) and choose a stock of your preference.
 2. Access the Historical Data tab and download the corresponding CSV file.
 Save it in the designated data folder.
-For example, you can use [Bitcoin](https://finance.yahoo.com/quote/BTC-USD?p=BTC-USD) as an illustration (Please ensure the data covers a period of at least two years).
+For example, you can use [Bitcoin](https://finance.yahoo.com/quote/BTC-USD?p=BTC-USD) as an illustration (**To avoid encountering an error, it is important to make sure that the data includes a timeframe of at least two years.
+Otherwise, the training process may fail, similar to the problem described in Issue #3.**).
 3. Run the `SPV4.py` script by executing `python SPV4.py --prepare_data` and select the downloaded CSV file.

 Option 2: